TerraForged/TerraForged/README.md

 ![TerraForged Social](https://terraforged.com/curse/header.jpg)

 #### About:
-TerraForged is a new terrain generation mod for Minecraft (Java Edition), whose  aim is to create more
-expansive and inspiring worlds to build and explore in!
+TerraForged is an ambitious new terrain generator mod for Minecraft (Java Edition) attempting to create more immersive, inspiring worlds to explore and build in.
+Featuring an overhaul of the vanilla generation system, custom terrain shapes, simulated erosion, better rivers, custom decorations, tonnes of configuration options, and more!

 #### Website(s):
 [https://terraforged.com](https://terraforged.com)